zachvalenta/notes-sw/architecture/infra.md

 🗄 `html-css.com`

 TAXONOMY https://www.youtube.com/watch?v=NhDYbskXRgc [48:00]
+> What is a server?
+Is it just, like, a big computer?
+Or is it actually special?
+There's a lot of industrial history wrapped up in that question, and the answer is often very context-specific.
+But there are some generalizations we can make about the history of the server: client-server computing originated mostly as an evolution of time-sharing computing using multiple terminals connected to a single computer.
+There was no expectation that terminals had a similar architecture to computers (and indeed they were usually vastly simpler machines), and that attitude carried over to client-server systems.
+The PC revolution instilled a WinTel monoculture in much of client-side computing by the mid-'90s, but it remained common into the '00s for servers to run entirely different operating systems and architectures. https://computer.rip/2024-08-31-ipmi.html
 * _node_: physical or virtual to host something (web server, API)
 * con: can't vertically scale https://www.youtube.com/watch?v=NhDYbskXRgc [1:09:30]
 * _dedicated_: physical machine (Raspberry Pi, Rackspace) + single business https://news.ycombinator.com/item?id=22407098